 Fine Arts: A number of studio art courses require a student to pay for expendable materials.
-THEA 101 require students to pay for theatre tickets.
-For specific fees, consult course section of this catalog or the instructor in charge of the course.
+THEA 101

 Science Courses: Some science courses with labs require a nominal lab fee.
 See course descriptions in this catalog for more information.

 Physical and Health Education: Some physical and health education courses require special fees.
 See course descriptions in this catalog for more information.